wotschofsky/domain-digger/SETUP.md

 ## Configuring the project

-For full functionality, Domain Digger relies on Upstash Redis and Google BigQuery.
+For full functionality, Domain Digger relies on Google BigQuery.

 Credentials are provided through environment variables.
 Using [a .env file as per the Next.js docs](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) is recommended.
 All required variables are documented in the [example env file](./.env.example).